 An Offer in Compromise is a program through the IRS that gives taxpayers some relief from past-due taxes.
 Instead of paying the entire amount owed, the taxpayer is able to cut their debt significantly.
 This provides relief for those facing a financial burden from past-due taxes.

-By lowering the total amount owed for past-due taxes, you can gain significant relief from your tax debt.
+By lowering the total amount owed for past-due taxes, you can gain significant relief from your tax burden.
 This is a popular option for that reason.
 However, not everyone qualifies.

 How to Qualify for an Offer in Compromise?